AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="sign-in-person.md"><strong>Getting a signature in person</strong></a>
     </div>
-    <em>Get someone else's signature in person using the Acrobat Sign mobile app</em>
+    Get someone else's signature in person using the Acrobat Sign mobile app
     <br>
   </td>
   <td>